 Resources to Help You

-For more information on conducting effective internal audits, you can explore resources from AIB International which offers comprehensive training and consulting services to help you prepare for audits.
+For more information on conducting effective internal audits, you can explore resources from GFSI which offers comprehensive training and consulting services to help you prepare for audits.

 Additionally, Safe Food Alliance provides useful tools and templates for internal audits that can make the process smoother.
 Another helpful resource is SFPM Consulting, which offers insights into how internal audits can strengthen your food safety management system